 Some people feel sad or upset.
 Others feel angry or shocked.
 Some people might show their feelings and others might not.
 Some people react right away and others take more time.

-What Can I Expect From My Loved One With Down Syndrome While He Grieves?
+What Can I Expect from My Loved One with Down Syndrome While He/She Grieves?

 - Your loved one might show grief through words, body language or feelings.